DJJugglesJ/AI-Installer/README.md

 ## Windows / WSL2 notes
 - AI-Hub is designed to run inside a Linux environment.
 On Windows, enable WSL2, install Ubuntu 22.04, and run the installer from that WSL shell.
 - The installer expects to manage Linux packages and create launchers inside the WSL distribution; Windows-native paths or shells are not supported.
+Windows Desktop shortcuts are generated via WSL tooling when available.

 ## Models and LoRAs
 - Base models download to `$HOME/ai-hub/models/`.
 The Stable Diffusion v1.5 checkpoint is fetched by default.